 Call them to order in advance at 302-260-7123, or order online using their iPhone app.
 Click here to download it.

-Do note that the small, square interior can become quite noisy, even if the place isn't crowded.
-"Open plan" ceilings are stylish, but they can exacerbate that situation.
+Do note that the small, square interior with the hard ceiling can become quite noisy, even if the place isn’t crowded.
+“Open plan” ceilings are stylish, but they can exacerbate that situation.
 But the outside dining area is cozy and surrounded by plants, so if the roar of interior activity gets to you, take it outside.
 The ratings reflect this one design problem with the building.
 If they do something about it (fairly easy when done by an expert) the noise rating will change.

 Chipotle is open 11 ’til 10, 7 days.
 Like most bigger chains, they will probably maintain those hours throughout the off-season.
 But ya never know, so give ’em a call.
 (L., D.) Price range: Inexpensive.